csmatthews/npmrds-tool/README.md

 ## Running the Tool

-1. Change the file path of Line 60 to where your .XML files are located
+1. Change the file path of Line 18 to where your .XML files are located
-2. Run the ProcessExcel.py file using the ArcGIS Pro IDLE
+2. Rename the gdb on Line 19 to what you would like

 ## Author